-I will try to update this page regularly so make sure to check back for new ideas.
-I'm constantly looking for some new recipes to encourage my little ones to the dinner table so any tried and tested suggestions would be greatly received - you can e-mail me at email@example.com.
+Nov 2010 - Over the past couple of months I have been introducing Millie to the wonderful world of food through baby purées.
+In this section of the blog I would like to share with you a few of the purées that have worked for Millie and I. I will try to update this page regularly so make sure to check back for new ideas.
+I'm constantly looking for some new recipes to encourage my little ones to the dinner table so any tried and tested suggestions would be greatly received - you can leave a comment below or e-mail me at firstname.lastname@example.org.

 Steam vegetable until tender; drain.
 Blend or process vegetable (and liquid) of choice until smooth.
 Give your child as much vegetable purée as desired.